NNMMs/udacity-weather-journal-exercise/README.md

 ## Requirements

-You will need Node.js and node package manager (npm) installed in your environment which can download from [official Node.js download page](https://nodejs.org/en/download).
+You will need Node.js and node package manager (npm) installed in your environment which you can download from [official Node.js download page](https://nodejs.org/en/download).

 If the installation was successful, you should be able to run the following commands.
 ```